isaacnmm/pestpolicy-hugo2XX/content/posts/springfree-trampoline-vs-regular/index.md

 - The steel poles in enclosure net can cause injuries
 ## Trampoline Safety Tips
 ### 1. Install the Safety Net
-The safety net enclosure plays a big role in keeping the jumper safe.� Trampolines manufacturers usually include these safety nets in the products.
+The safety net enclosure plays a big role in keeping the jumper safe.
+Trampolines manufacturers usually include these safety nets in the products.
 Its crucial that you set them up during the installation to prevent common trampoline injuries.
 ### 2. Ensure You Have an Even Ground Level
 Ensure the ground is even when setting up the trampoline.
 Sloppy or uneven grounds may not be the best places to set up the trampoline.
 To prevent potential life threatening injuries its good to choose a favorable ground location.